Tarrytown, New York: History

 In 2014, Tarrytown was ranked second in the list of the top 10 places to live in New York, according to the national online real estate brokerage Movoto.

 Geography and climate

 According to the United States Census Bureau, the village has a total area of 5.7 sqmi, of which 3.0 sqmi is land and 2.7 sqmi (47.54%) is water.

+The boundary between Tarrytown on the south and Sleepy Hollow on the north runs more or less along Andre Brook (formerly, Clark's Kill), which originates on Kykuit Hill above the villages and empties into the Hudson River near Tarrytown Boat Club.
+These days, the brook flows mostly through culverts under streets and roadways, daylighting in a few places near the Sleepy Hollow High School and in Patriot's Park.
+The two villages share the postal (ZIP) code 10591.